DIRECTOR, SOUTH DAKOTA JUVENILE SERVICES, DEPARTMENT OF CORRECTIONS

-The Positive Youth Outcomes (PYO) committee, made up of CJCA members, research and clinical staff.
+The Positive Youth Outcomes (PYO) committee, made up of CJJA members, research and clinical staff.
 The committee seeks to improve juvenile justice agencies’ capacities to collect and utilize positive youth outcomes data.
-The information will help CJCA come to consensus, and develop guidelines, on the most appropriate and useful methods for collecting and analyzing positive outcome data within juvenile correctional agencies.
+The information will help CJJA come to consensus, and develop guidelines, on the most appropriate and useful methods for collecting and analyzing positive outcome data within juvenile correctional agencies.

 Positive Youth Outcome (PYO) Committee Chair

 Joe O’Leary became the director of Oregon Youth Authority (OYA) in February 2018, after being appointed by Governor Kate Brown and confirmed by the Oregon Senate.
 He joined the agency as its deputy director in 2013.
 His professional experience ranges from working as a public defender to advising two governors on public safety and legal issues.